Controlled Pheasant Hunting Program Permits

 Disabled Hunter Permits

 - Disabled hunters with Standing Vehicle Permits may apply for Controlled Pheasant Hunting Permits for Des Plaines, Eldon Hazlet, and Moraine View where special vehicles are available to assist with the hunt.
 Disabled hunters may bring one hunting partner.
 The hunting partner must be ambulatory.
 The disabled permit holder must be present to hunt for the partner to hunt.
-Permits will be available until permit quotas are depleted or until 48 hours prior to any hunt date whichever occurs first.
+Permits will be available until disabled hunter permit quotas are depleted or until 12:00 a.m.
+(Midnight) two days prior to any applicable hunt date whichever occurs first.

 - Disabled hunters, as defined by law (520 ILCS 5/2.33), may apply to the IDNR's Office of Law Enforcement (217) 782-6431 for a Standing Vehicle Permit.
 Disabled Hunters with Standing Vehicle Permits need to review Additional Disabled Hunter Regulations before hunting.